Written by Steven Moffat. The 2011 Doctor Who

 - George Jetson Job Security: The Doctor royally screws up his caretaker job with the present portal, Leads to this:

-- Getting Crap Past the Radar: When the Doctor mentioned he can't take off the impact suit (which is on backwards) because it's repairing him, Madge asks if it might accidentally repair him backwards as well.
+- Getting Crap Past the Radar: When the Doctor mentions he can't take off the impact suit (which is on backwards) because it's repairing him, Madge asks if it might accidentally repair him backwards as well.
 The first thing he checks is his crotch.

 - Green Aesop: Though surprisingly understated for a story about deforestation.